Chocolate Heart Sandwich Cookies

-If dough is too soft, wrap in plastic and chill until it’s a good rolling consistency.
+- If the dough is too soft, wrap in plastic and chill until it's a good rolling consistency.
 You may need to return the dough to the refrigerator to re-chill throughout the cutting process.

-Lightly dust work surface with cocoa powder and roll the dough 1/8-1/4-inch thick.
+- Lightly dust the work surface with cocoa powder and roll the dough 1/8-1/4-inch thick.

-Using a heart shaped cookie cutter, cut shapes and place on baking sheets.
-You can make cut out windows on half of the cookies with a smaller heart shaped cookie cutter, if desired.
-Place the cut out pieces on the baking sheets, too.
+- Using a heart-shaped cookie cutter, cut shapes, and place them on baking sheets.
+You can make cut-out windows on half of the cookies with a smaller heart-shaped cookie cutter, if desired.
+Place the cut-out pieces on the baking sheets, too.
 Bake for 8-10 minutes.

-Let cookies cool for a couple minutes, then remove to cooling rack.
+- Let cookies cool for a couple of minutes, then remove to the cooling rack.

-To assemble cookies, beat ganache with electric mixer till light and fluffy.
+- To assemble cookies, beat the ganache with an electric mixer till light and fluffy.
 Put ganache in Ziploc bag and seal.
-Cut corner off bag and pipe ganache onto flat side of one cookie.
-Top with second cookie to form a sandwich.
+Cut the corner off bag and pipe ganache onto the flat side of one cookie.
+Top with a second cookie to form a sandwich.